 Since then, Navina was created in an effort to get you this information – to fill the gaps.
 And it’s been incredible to see how much more clarity (and confidence) people leave with after studying this content.
 It’s been the missing link for so many.
 It also means that when someone comes to you with an injury or concern, once you’ve taken this course you can actually work on a treatment plan or a movement regimen that properly accounts for these things.

 This online program here so that you can feel grounded in understanding how the body moves, what drives movement, what prevents it, and what you can to do about it.
 It is NOT a regional anatomy course – you will not learn muscles and bones in this course.
 Regional anatomy can only be properly understood once you learn the content housed within this intro course – so this course sets you up for further study.
 This course is just the beginning, but it’s the beginning that most of us never got in our YTT or manual therapy education.

 Here’s an Introduction:

-Why do I need this training?
+Why do you need this training?

 And that’s why this is the long-game online resource.
 Because there is SO MUCH to learn, and there’s no way to “hack” the system I’m afraid.
 This course does not cram words and concepts into your brain in as short a time as possible.
 The intent if for you to actually have the time to get the background pieces of information required for understanding the human organism AND who knows, you may actually enjoy nerding out on this stuff with by the time we get cracking!

-What if I’ve taken A&P training before?
+What if you’ve taken A&P training before?

 Be prepared to have some of your ideas and previous things you’ve learned challenged within this online library.
 Even if you’ve studied A&P before, you’ll learn something new here, or be asked to unlearn something.